New York Burn Injury Lawyer

 Electrical Contact

-Accidental contact with live electrical wires, faulty electrical appliances, or lightning strikes can result in electrical burns.
-Electrical technicians may get into an accident at work, causing severe injuries or even death.
+Electrical burns can result from accidental contact with live electrical wires, faulty electrical appliances, or lightning strikes.
+Electrical technicians may also get into an accident at work, causing severe injuries or even death.

 Faulty electrical equipment, short circuits, or improper handling of electrical devices can cause burn injuries.